drivechain-project/docs/bip1-hashrate-escrow.md

 Abstract
 ==========

-{{ Abstract }}

-Motivation
-============

 A "Hashrate Escrow" is a clearer term for the concept of "locked to an SPV Proof", which is itself a restatement of the phrase "within a sidechain" as described in [a famous Oct 2014 paper](https://blockstream.com/sidechains.pdf) written partially by some Blockstream co-founders.

 The concept resembles a 2-of-3 multisig escrow, where the 3rd party (who will arbitrate any disputes) is the set of Bitcoin Miners.
 However, miners do not sign the transaction with a private key.
 Instead, they sign it by directing hashpower over it for a period of time.

+Motivation
+============

 In practice these escrows are likely to be "asymmetric sidechains" of Bitcoin (such as [Rootstock](http://www.rsk.co/)) or "virtual chains" within Bitcoin (such as [proposed by Blockstack](https://github.com/blockstack/virtualchain) in mid-2016).